nubbthedestroyer/aws-workshop/exercises/7-s3-archive-policy/REAME.md

     * Transitions for current object versions.
 This is the transition age for existing active objects in the s3 bucket.
     * Transitions for previous versions of objects.
 Suppose you want to keep objects in S3 for 3 months but you know you won't likely need to restore the objects if they make it past 2 weeks of QA.
     You could use this feature to save costs on object versioning, which can be especially useful if you are updating objects often.
-1. Set a transition for current objects to 3 months and a transition for previous versions to 2 weeks ( 14 days ).
+1. Set a transition for current objects to 3 months and a transition for previous versions to 30 days.
 1. Click through the rest of the screens, leaving everything at defaults, and click Save at the end.
 We will create a different policy for expirations.

 ### Add a Lifecycle Rule for Expirations (delete)